BaluMediaServer/BaluMediaServer/README.md

   - **Impact**: This was a critical bug that caused servers initialized with `ServerConfiguration` to appear to start (no errors thrown) but never actually accept connections.
 The `Start()` method would return `false` silently.
 This fix ensures servers start correctly by default.

   - **Migration Note**: Existing code using `ServerConfiguration` will now work correctly without any changes, as `EnableServer` defaults to `true`.
 If you need to disable a server, explicitly set `EnableServer = false`.

+- v1.5.6: Camera Resource Management Fix.
+This release fixes a critical bug where cameras would continue running after all clients disconnected, wasting device resources.

+  - **Fixed Camera Not Stopping When Clients Disconnect**:

+  - Problem: When RTSP streaming started, the code set `_isCapturingBack = true` (or `_isCapturingFront`), but these flags were never reset when clients disconnected.
+The WatchDog checked `if (!_isCapturingBack)` before stopping cameras, so it would skip stopping them because the flag was still `true`.

+  - Fix:
+    - Removed the broken condition that prevented cameras from stopping
+    - Now properly resets `_isCapturingBack` and `_isCapturingFront` to `false` when stopping cameras
+    - Cameras now correctly stop when all RTSP clients disconnect

+  - **Improved MJPEG Client Detection**:

+  - Problem: The WatchDog only checked if MJPEG server was enabled (`_mjpegServerEnabled`), not if it actually had connected clients.
+This meant cameras would keep running even when MJPEG server had no clients.

+  - Fix: Now checks `_mjpegServer?.ClientCount` to determine if MJPEG has active clients before deciding to keep cameras running.

+  - **Added Catch-All Resource Cleanup**:

+  - Fix: Added a second condition to catch the case where cameras are running (started by EventBuss or MJPEG) but all clients have disconnected:
+    - If no RTSP clients are playing AND no MJPEG clients are connected AND cameras are running, cameras will now stop
+    - Logs clearly indicate when cameras are stopped or kept running for clients

+  - **Impact**: This fix prevents unnecessary battery drain and CPU usage when no clients are connected to the stream.

 ---